Maria (Blondie song)

 "Maria" is a song by the American rock band Blondie.
 It was written by the band's keyboardist Jimmy Destri and was produced by Craig Leon.
 Taken from their seventh album, No Exit (1999), it was Blondie's first new release since 1982.
 "Maria" was released to US radio stations on January 5, 1999, then was issued as a retail single in Europe six days later.
 The song reached number one in the United Kingdom, giving Blondie their sixth UK chart-topper.
 The song also topped the charts of Greece and Spain, becoming a top-20 hit across Europe and in New Zealand.
 Its accompanying music video was directed by Roman Coppola.

-The song was included on the band's 2014 compilation album, Greatest Hits Deluxe Redux.
-The compilation was part of a two-disc set titled Blondie 4(0) Ever, which includes Ghosts of Download, their tenth studio album, and marked the 40th anniversary of the band's formation.

 Background and composition

 "Maria" was written by the band's keyboardist, Jimmy Destri, who had penned some of their earlier hits such as "Atomic".
 He wrote the song while reflecting on his days in Catholic school, when he fantasized about meeting the ideal girl.
 According to Destri, the track is about teenage desire.
 A line from the song: "...like a millionaire/walking on imported air", was used in the previous Blondie track "Walk Like Me" (also written by Destri) from the album Autoamerican (1980), and the track shares a similar lyrical motif with their 1977 single "Rip Her to Shreds".
 "Maria" is written and composed in the key of A major, with Harry's range in the song spanning from the low note of E_{3} to the high note of C♯_{5}.